-Your infant is younger than 3 months old with a fever above 100.4° F.
+- Your infant is younger than 3 months old with a fever above 100.4° F.

-Your child's fever repeatedly rises to above 104° F.
+- Your child's fever repeatedly rises to above 104° F.

-Your child has high fever symptoms such as severe headache, severe sore throat, severe ear pain, repeated vomiting or diarrhea, an unexplained rash, or a stiff neck.
+- Your child has high fever symptoms such as severe headache, severe sore throat, severe ear pain, repeated vomiting or diarrhea, an unexplained rash or a stiff neck.

-Your child is younger than 2 years old, and the fever lasts more than 24 hours.
+- Your child is younger than 2 years old, and the fever lasts more than 24 hours.

-Your child is more than 2 years old, and the fever lasts more than 72 hours.
+- Your child is more than 2 years old, and the fever lasts more than 72 hours.

-Light clothing and lower room temperatures.
+- Dress them in lightweight clothing and lower room temperatures.

-Rest — in most cases, you shouldn't wake a sleeping child to give them fever medicine.
+- Allow them to rest – in most cases, you shouldn't wake a sleeping child to give them fever medicine.